-Whatever the final form of the artwork might be, it should wherever possible be based on Independent of the specific and culturally relevant to the place and the people who will use or visit the place.
+Whatever the final form of the artwork might be, it should wherever possible be based on concepts that are site specific and culturally relevant to the place and the people who will use or visit the place.
 In this sense, public art can contribute to the place making of a location and the interpretation of a place.
 It can aid the understanding of history or cultural heritage, assist how people currently understand or use the space, or provide new meanings.